 So you can get up and running in no time.

-4Com pride themselves on tailoring their services to each individual business.
-They know that when it comes to small businesses, a one size fits all approach just doesn’t work.
+4Com prides itself on tailoring its services to each individual business.
+It knows that, when it comes to small businesses, a one-size-fits-all approach just doesn’t work.
 4Com will work closely with you to improve business efficiency and reduce costs.
-Their services have won them recognition as one of the Top 1,000 companies to inspire Britain.
+4Com’s services have won it recognition as one of the Top 1,000 companies to inspire Britain.